Why Visit St Martin’s?

 We suggest that groups visiting the church plan for around 1 hour to allow time for an introduction, short tour, and question and answer session.
 If you would like your visit to be shorter or longer than this then please specify on the Booking Enquiry form and we will try to facilitate your request.
 Guided visits are available at the following times each week:

 The church may be available for groups to visit without a guide at other times, however it is still essential for groups to check and book with us first to avoid double bookings (as the space can be quite busy).
-At present we are generally unable to cater for groups of more than 40 young people at a time.
+At present we are generally unable to cater for groups of more than 30 young people at a time.
 If your group is larger than this then we can arrange to cater for your visit in two or more smaller sections, or can discuss an alternative program for your visit to allow for increased numbers.
-We are always developing new resources that are available to use as part of visits (such as worksheets and various workshop activities) – for details of what we currently have available just ask.
-Please see further down this page to see the curriculum aspects that can be drawn from a visit to St Martin’s.
+We are able to tailor visits to learning needs and ages of your pupils and resources are available to compliment this, if required.
+For more details of what we currently offer, please contact us.
+Please also see further down this page to see the curriculum aspects that can be drawn from a visit to St Martin’s.

 Keeping the church building maintained and staffed so that it can be open to the public is quite costly, and as a charitable organisation we run entirely on donations.
 We do not charge any fee for school visits, but welcome any donations offered.